EtienneZumerle/F24-Project/README.md

 ![assembly](figures/assembly.png)

+Before printing the case in whole try printing the "test-fit" pieces provided because every printer is different and you might have to modify inserts holes size slightly: ``
 + **the bottom piece**</br></br>
     - I recommend using super glue to place the M3 nuts. **Don't use a soldering iron** because it will uncenter the nut and you won't be able to bolt the bottom to the top.</br>
     - Use 12mm long M3 Bolts for every hole.</br>